Users

 • Cost-per-hire changes that account for platform fees and recruiter time saved.

-Example ROI calculation: If recruiters save two hours per hire and the team hires 200 people a year, multiply the recruiter hourly cost by hours saved and compare with annual platform fees.
+Example ROI calculation: If recruiters save two hours per hire and the team hires 200 people a year, multiply the recruiter's hourly cost by the hours saved and compare with annual platform fees.
 Add productivity gains from reduced vacancy days to capture the full economic benefit.
 Many organisations find that even modest time savings per hire justify the investment when scaled across hundreds of hires.

 Avoiding Common Pitfalls